Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 • bloating;

-• the presence of blood or other pathological impurities in the feces.
+• the presence of blood or other pathological impurities in the stool.

 The following studies are most often organized: